-Parents may not check out students early to avoid waiting in carpool, or for other reasons of convenience.
+We ask that parents not check out their student(s) early to avoid waiting in carpool, or for other reasons of convenience.
 Excessive checkouts may result in a student being placed on Attendance Probation or Attendance Warning.

 Attendance Violations

 Excessive Absences